-Do you ever feel overwhelmed by the growing mountain of paperwork in your home, and not having enough time to deal with it?
+Do you feel overwhelmed by the growing piles of paperwork in your home, and not having enough time to deal with it all?

-If you are sick and tired of paper clutter taking over your home, what you need are some effective strategies for dealing with the clutter once and for all.
-These 5 simple tricks will put you back in control of your paperwork, and help you feel more calm and stress-free - you know you want that!
+If you are sick and tired of paper clutter taking over your home, you need some effective strategies for dealing with the clutter once and for all.
+The 5 simple tricks in this post will help put you back in control of your paperwork, and help you feel more calm and in control -- who doesn't want that!

-Knowing what is safe to get rid of and what you should be keeping - either for the short term in a reference system, or long term in a filing system - is key to taming the paper clutter.
+Knowing which paperwork is safe to get rid of, and exactly what you should be keeping - either for the short term in a reference system, or long term in a filing system - is key to taming the paper clutter.

 You should be doing a daily sort of incoming paper to get rid of as much as possible.
 This would include anything expired, outdated, no longer relevant or useful, unnecessary… you can easily get rid of a lot more papers than you actually need by changing your habits and shifting your mindset.

 If your tendency is to hold onto #allthepapers that enter your home ‘just in case’, or because you’re not sure what is safe to get rid of, then your home will be filled with a lot of unnecessary paper clutter.